dbartok/advent-of-code-cpp/Visual Studio 2017 Project Template/README.md

 Allows to easily create a new VS project for each day's programming puzzle, which can then be collected in a VS solution.
 The template contains some placeholder files, and three configurations:
 - The Debug and Relase configurations are standard, and are used to run the application.
 - The Test configuration is used for running the unit tests, because in the other configurations they are not discovered.
+All three configurations are working in both x86 and x64.
+Note: In the Visual Studio Menu, "Test -> Test Settings -> Default Processor Architecture" has to always be set to the same platform as selected for the Test configuration.

 ## To use the template:
 1. Go into the AdventOfCode folder and add the contents to a zip file called AdventOfCode.zip